 Give your customers a behind-the-scenes look at your business

-Celebrate Employee Appreciation Day (March 2) by posting a group photo of your employees along with a caption commending their work.
+It may be too late for Employee Appreciation Day (March 1), but you can always post a group photo of your employees along with a caption commending their work.
 Show your employees in action so your followers can get a glimpse of what it takes to produce the products or deliver the services you provide.
 If you’re OK with doing something off the cuff, use Instagram Stories, Facebook Live or Snapchat to give a behind-the-scenes video tour.
 Talk to your team on camera and ask them to share a little bit about themselves.
 Videos like these are not only fun to make and watch, but they can also go a long way toward humanizing your brand and establishing an authentic connection with your audience.